-HomeExchange is a platform similar to Airbnb or VRBO.
+HomeExchange is a platform similar to Airbnb or VRBO but instead of paying for your stay with a credit card, you exchange properties.

 Stays don’t require money.